-The Michigan English Test (MET) is an examination for test takers who want to evaluate their general English language proficiency in social, educational, and workplace contexts.
+The Michigan English Test (MET) is an examination for test takers who want to evaluate their general English language proficiency in social, academic, and workplace contexts.
 Listening recordings and reading passages reflect everyday interactions in an American-English-speaking environment.

 The exact cut scores between adjacent CEFR levels, based on research conducted by Michigan Language Assessment, are available in Interpreting Scaled Scores in Relation to the Common European Framework Levels.
 Selected CEFR performance descriptors illustrate what test takers should be able to do at each level.